llwyd/llwyd.github.io/_posts/2021-05-19-smolblink.markdown

     ldr r7, [pc, #-0x0C]
 ```

 As shown in the figure below, upon a reset, the program counter (PC) will be `0x0800000c`, which points to instruction `ldr r6, [pc, #-0x10]`.
 We want to load the first word in the program (at address `0x08000000`) in a register so that I can use it to configure the peripheral clock for port b.
 This instruction _loads_ the value stored at the location held at the program counter, with a _negative_ offset of `0x10`.
-You're probably wondering why the offset is `-0x10` and not instead `-0x0c`, what I think is happening is what when this particular instruction is undergoing the fetch-decode-execute routine, the program counter updates to `0x08000010`, so the offset needs to be from this address, rather than from `0x0800000c`.
+You're probably wondering why the offset is `-0x10` and not instead `-0x0c`, what I think is happening is that when this particular instruction is undergoing the fetch-decode-execute routine, the program counter updates to `0x08000010`, so the offset needs to be from this address, rather than from `0x0800000c`.

 ![smol-1](/assets/smol-1.png)